craigahobbs/unittest-parallel/README.md

   -h, --help            show this help message and exit -v, --verbose         Verbose output
   -q, --quiet           Quiet output
-  -b, --buffer          Buffer stdout and stderr during tests -j COUNT, --jobs COUNT
+  -f, --failfast        Stop on first fail or error -b, --buffer          Buffer stdout and stderr during tests -j COUNT, --jobs COUNT
                         The number of test processes (default is 0, all cores)